Feast of Hammers

-Feast of Hammers is the second studio album by English progressive rock band Birdeatsbaby, first released on February 20, 2012, through the band's own label, Dead Round Eyes.
+Feast of Hammers is the second studio album by English progressive rock band Birdeatsbaby, first released on 20 February 2012, through the band's own label, Dead Round Eyes.

 Background, promotion and release

 In February 2011, while on their first American tour, the band worked music producer Jason Rubal, recording the album at his studio, Seventh Wave, in Pennsylvania.
 The album was recorded over three weeks.

 Prior to the release of the album, the band released three music videos, all directed by Dominic Stoate and Tom Marcham, and published on the official Birdeatsbaby Youtube channel.
 In April 2011, a music video for the song "Through Ten Walls", additionally directed by Kelly Marriot, and featuring the band playing in a dimly lit, cramped and crumbling basement, was released.

-On October 14 of that year, the band released a music video for the song "Feast of Hammers."
+On 14 October of that year, the band released a music video for the song "Feast of Hammers."
 Inspired by the horror films The Hills Have Eyes and The Wickerman, the video portrays Mishkin Fitzgerald and the rest of the band being taken captive in the woods by a group of strange, masked people.
 One by one, the band has plastic bags put over their heads, their heads smashed with hammers, and their brains eaten.
 Both a "censored version" and a more graphic "explicit version" of the video were released, as well as an "alternate ending" where Fitzgerald, having escaped, runs out of the forest.

-On February 3, 2012, a third music video was released, this time for the song "Incitatus".
+On 3 February 2012, a third music video was released, this time for the song "Incitatus".
 This video features Fitzgerald as a patient in an asylum with Keely McDonald as an evil nurse, and took stylistic inspirations from the film Gothika.
 The track was also released as a single, with a remix by Avon Bosco as a B-side, on February 6.

-On January 16, 2012, the band was featured on the BBC Radio 6 Music program BBC Introducing with Tom Robinson.
+On 16 January 2012, the band was featured on the BBC Radio 6 Music program BBC Introducing with Tom Robinson.

 In April 2012, it was announced that drummer Charlie Reith-Pert was leaving the band, and on May 8 the band announced that percussionist Katha Rothe would be joining them for the Feast of Hammers tour, with dates in the UK, Europe, and the USA.

-After the album's release, a further two music videos for songs from the album, "Anchor" and "The Sailor's Wife", were released May 20 and July 16, 2012 respectively.
+After the album's release, a further two music videos for songs from the album, "Anchor" and "The Sailor's Wife", were released 20 May and 16 July 2012 respectively.
 The latter was directed by former Birdeatsbaby drummer Philippa Bloomfield.
-"Anchor" was released as a single with the song "Hanging Tree" as a B-side on May 23, 2012.
+"Anchor" was released as a single with the song "Hanging Tree" as a B-side on 23 May 2012.